fangsitang/personal_projects/README.md

 All-time cum returns: +400%

-🌱 I enter positions based on that specific instrument's market fundamentals and adjust position sizing based on risk-reward.\
+🌱 I enter positions based on that specific instrument's market fundamentals and adjust position sizing based on risk-reward.
+I have a stop-loss, take-profit and scaling system that I use too.
-⚡️ I started options trading mid-2025, so I'll post my results mid-2026.

 To see my brokerage statements, checkout :

 📈 Stocks → [See Statement](brokerage_statements/Brokerage_Statement_Stocks_122025.pdf)\
 🪙 Crypto → [See Statement](brokerage_statements/Nov_2024_Newton.pdf)
+⚡️ Options → Started mid-2025, so I'll post my results mid-2026.